 A nice break between the seafood feast is tasting other Indonesian food.
 For this, Warung Jawa will provide the experience needed.
-Do not be discouraged with the shabby looking place.
+Do not be discouraged by the shabby-looking place.
 Behind the counter is Mrs. Wulan who will serve with the warmth of a mother.

-Such warmth visitors would feel as if in a dining room of an Indonesian household.
+With such warmth, visitors would feel as if in a dining room of an Indonesian household.
 Instead of in a warung.
-As for the food, Warung Jawa has a huge list of dishes on their menu.
-There is a dozen type for noodles alone.
+As for the food, Warung Jawa has a huge list of dishes on its menu.
+There is a dozen type of noodles alone.
 Chicken to seafood, fried or boiled, plenty of variation available.

-A plate on average costs less than IDR 20k.
-Other dishes include vegetable salad and stew, chicken cooked with various spices, and the classic fried rice.
+A plate on average costs less than Rp20.000.
+Other dishes include vegetable salad and stew, chicken cooked with various spices, and classic fried rice.
 One more thing, some customers swear this family-run restaurant serves the best chicken soup Soto in Kuta.